 It was on this night that Norm and Maxine Maynard would meet and become inseparable.
-Little did they know that that in two months, Norm would be deployed to the front lines of France – or that 80 years later, their story would come full circle as their son, Gene, became a volunteer at the very organization that had brought them together.
+Little did they know that in two months, Norm would be deployed to the front lines of France – or that over 80 years later, their story would come full circle as their son, Gene, became a volunteer at the very organization that had brought them together.

 The USO Dance That Brought Together a Service Member and His Future Wife

 Gene Maynard credited the USO and a series of fortunate events that led to his parents meeting in Chicago in 1941.
 Gene recalled that his mother Maxine was from a small town in Iowa and very shy.
 Normally, she would have never attended a social event like a USO dance, but she was visiting friends in Chicago at the time, and they had encouraged her to come along.

 That fateful night, Maxine met Norm, a combat engineer who had enlisted in the U.S. Army just a few months prior at the age of 23.
 The pair instantly hit it off and began a whirlwind romance.

 Despite their hopes for a happy life together, their future as a couple wasn’t guaranteed – two months after the USO dance, Norm was deployed to France.
 He arrived on Omaha Beach in Normandy on June 10, 1944, just six days after D-Day.

 Norm and his unit would make their way through France, attacking German-occupied strongholds and coming under fire themselves.
 Norm had several close calls while serving in combat for a full year, including one instance in which he was shot in the head – but miraculously survived.